kevincsv/mangaP/README.md

 To see how this project works you have two options

 ## Option 1: Using Heroku enviroment
-1. You can access the following [link](https://manga-bk.herokuapp.com/) and after accessing the link you can use [Postman](https://www.postman.com/) or any tool of your choice to interact with the API.
+To test this API You can access the following [link](https://manga-bk.herokuapp.com/) and after accessing the link you can use [Postman](https://www.postman.com/) or any tool of your choice to interact with the API.
 The server is currently deployed in [heroku](https://www.heroku.com/) for learning purposes only, you can use all the API features as you like to see how the API interacts.

+## Option 2: Cloning repository
+>To use this method you'll need an account in - [MongoDB](https://www.mongodb.com/) and [Algolia](https://www.algolia.com/)

+Clone the repository and follow these steps:

+1. install all the dependecies using `npm i`.

+2. Register in Algolia and get your API keys, indexes and your APP ID

+2. Create a database in MongoDB using the tool of your preference either Atlas, Compass or Mongo Shell and configure it.
+   - Get your MongoDB URI and your username and password, after this just go to the next step

+3. If you already have your MongoDB URI with their respective username and password just create an **.env** file and put the necessary environment variables and their values for it to work, the variables are in the example file **.env .example**.

+4. After that you can easily use the command `npm run dev` to start the server in development mode and start interacting with it, by default the server runs on port 3000, you can use it or change it to the one you prefer in the main **index.js** file.

+## Interaction with the API

 To interact with the api you will need an access token (JWT) to place in the Header and it can be obtained by creating a new user or logging in with any of the existing users.